andreasabel/inCode/entry/functor-combinatorpedia.md

     See the information later on `Free` alone (in the single-argument functor combinator section) for more information on usage and utility.

+Let us pause for a brief aside to compare and contrast the hierarchy of the above functor combinators, as there is an interesting progression we can draw from them.

+1.  `:+:`: Provide either, be ready for both.
+2.  `:*:`: Provide both, be ready for either.
+3.  `Day`: Provide both, be ready for both.
+4.  `Comp`: Provide both (in order), be ready for both (in order).

 ### These1